 Bemidji City Park also offers a lot of recreational activities.
 Many walking and biking trails cover almost all areas of the park.
 The trails are mostly flat, making them accessible to people with disabilities, children, and older people.

 In addition, multiple playgrounds are located in different areas of the park where children can play safely while parents relax nearby on benches or picnic tables.

-More active visitors can test their skills on an 18-hole disc golf course or take a hike along one of the park’s many trails.
+More active visitors can test their skills on an 18-hole disc golf course or hike along one of the park’s many trails.
 Bemidji City Park has something for everyone!
 Stop by sometime and see it for yourself.

 8. Go ice skating at Neilson Reise Arena

 Address: 1115 23rd St NW, Bemidji, MN 56601, United States

 If you like ice skating, Bemidji City Park has a rink just for you.
 Neilson Reise Arena is open for ice skating year-round.
 It features two indoor ice sheets, First National Rink and Sanford Power Rink.

 The arena is at 3000 Division Street W. and adjacent to the Bemidji High School.
 The two rinks are open for both recreational and competitive ice skating.
 At Neilson Reise Arena, visitors will find an inviting, fun atmosphere with years of tradition and a sense of community.